Abha Singh

 Abha Singh is an Indian activist and advocate currently practicing in the High Court of Judicature at Bombay.
 Her activism has focused on women's rights, gender equality, and justice.

-She also runs an NGO by the name, Rann-Samar, through which she provides free legal assistance to helpless women and slum dwellers who have been unfairly persecuted by local authorities and builders for land that is rightfully theirs.
+She runs an NGO by the name Rann-Samar that provides free legal assistance to women and slum dwellers who claim to have been unfairly persecuted by local authorities and builders for land that is rightfully theirs.

 Education

-Singh attended Loreto Convent, Lucknow and graduated from Isabella Thoburn College, Lucknow, registering herself as the topper of her batch.
-She has completed an M.Phil on Child Rights from Jawaharlal Nehru University, New Delhi and her LL.B. from Mumbai University.
+Singh attended Loreto Convent, Lucknow and graduated from Isabella Thoburn College, Lucknow.
+She completed an M.Phil on Child Rights from Jawaharlal Nehru University, New Delhi and her LL.B. from Mumbai University.
 In 1994 she cleared the UPSC examination and joined the Indian Postal Service.

-One of her primary influences was her mother who had the unique distinction of being the first woman from her village to attain Post-Graduation in 1961 from Allahabad University.

 Career

 Singh started her career as a customs appraiser at Bombay Custom House in 1991 and remained there till 1994.
-Then, she joined the Indian Postal Service and later started her practice as a lawyer in the Bombay High Court.
+Next, she joined the Indian Postal Service and later started her practice as a lawyer in the Bombay High Court.

 Indian Postal Service

 Singh joined the Indian Postal Service in 1995.
-During her stint as Director of Postal Services in Uttar Pradesh, she pioneered the usage of solar panels to power post offices – thereby making advanced postal services accessible to the remotest of villages.
+During her stint as Director of Postal Services in Uttar Pradesh, she pioneered the usage of solar panels to power post offices to improve service to remote villages.